 Now that you have identified where your waste is coming from you can start to make changes to avoid producing too much waste.
 For example,

 Restaurant owners: Are you wasting to much fresh produce?
 Or do you have excessive leftover food?
 Perhaps you could make changes to your menu to use up more of your ingredients, or even remove unpopular dishes or reduce portion size to reduce leftover food waste.

 You may also want to re-evaluate the storage of your food to make sure fresh produce is not “spoiling” because of incorrect handling.
 By reducing the amount of food that is wasted will save your business money and make you more efficient.
-For more tips read our blog.
+For more tips read our blog about food waste segregation.

 Office owners and managers: Do you have too much paper-waste or recyclable material going into your general bins?
 Perhaps you could create a single bin or collection zone in each office, rather than a bin under every desk.
 This will encourage your staff to leave their desks to throw their waste away and will make them consider other options such as recycling or paper shredding.
 You could also try going-paperless and save money by ordering less paper and less printer toner.

 General Waste or Recycling bin?

 There are several benefits for companies who adopt good recycling habits, one of these is that it is better for the environment, but it’s also great for staff morale and how your customers view your business, and it’s a great way to save money.

 As general waste collections are subject to landfill tax, you can reduce your costs by opting for a smaller general waste bin and segregating all recyclable material into different waste streams, such as glass recycling or Mixed Dry Recycling containers.
 By training and educating your staff to segregate waste properly and use recycling bins correctly will reduce the amount of waste going to landfill and reduce your waste management costs.